libo990418/libo990418.github.io/_pages/about.md

 Prior to this, B.L. obtained a B.S. in Chemistry from studies in Tianjin and Nankai Universities with visits to UCLA, UC Berkeley and Caltech.
 He worked with Profs.
 [K. N. Houk](https://www.chem.ucla.edu/houk/) (UCLA), Yanfeng Dang (TJU), Dongbing Zhao (NKU) and many others on computational studies of complex catalytic reactions regarding:

+* Mechanism of enzyme catalysis involved in biosynthesis
-* Asymmetric induction in stereodivergent dual transition-metal catalysis
+* Quantitative models of asymmetric induction in stereodivergent dual transition-metal catalysis
 * Photochemical reactions, in particular synergistic photoredox/transition-metal catalysis and organophotoredox catalysis
 * Organometallic reactions regarding both novel high-valent reactivities in strained-ring and organosilicon chemistry and methodological studies
+* General *in silico* toolkits for understanding stereodifferentiation
 * Reaction dynamics involving post-transition state bifurcation in transition metal catalysis
 * Fundamental theories of chemical reactions, energy decomposition analyses and beyond